xet7/TSC/smc/docs/scripting/level_player.md

     add_gold( num )    → a_number
     add_waffles( num ) → a_number

 Add to the player’s current amount of gold/waffles.
+If the number of gold passes 100, a `Gold_100` event is triggered.

 #### Parameter
 num